-FACTBOX - Key players at Syrian peace talks
+Factbox - Key players at Syrian peace talks

 President of the Western-backed umbrella opposition group in exile, the National Coalition.
 Jarba was elected six months ago after a bitter power struggle that saw the ascendancy of an opposition bloc backed by Riyadh but less influenced by Islamists.

-Jarba's leadership was called into question when he slapped a coalition member at a meeting of the coalition two months ago, but he has since defeated a challenge to his leadership by a Qatari-backed wing and established rapport with Kurdish parties who were brought into the Coalition.
+Jarba's leadership was called in question when he slapped a coalition member at a meeting of the coalition two months ago, but he has since defeated a challenge to his leadership by a Qatari-backed wing and established a rapport with Kurdish parties who were brought into the Coalition.

 Born in the northeastern Syrian province of Hasaka, which is inhabited by Arabs and Kurds, 44-year-old Jarba belongs to the Shammar, a large Arab tribe that extends into Saudi Arabia and Iraq.
 He was a political prisoner for two years in the 1990s.
 He was also arrested during the uprising and fled to Saudi Arabia, a Sunni state that is leading support for the Syrian opposition.